 This notice sets out my responsibilities and your rights in collecting, storing and sharing data about you.
 All details about you are collected and stored in accordance with the General Data Protection Regulation 2018 (GDPR).

-Strictly necessary cookies are cookies that are required for the operation of this website.
+Strictly necessary cookies are cookies, which are required for the operation of this website.

 Analytical/performance cookies allow me to recognise and count the number of visitors and to see how visitors move around my website when they are using it.
 This helps me to improve the way my website works, for example by ensuring that users are finding what they are looking for easily.